Akshat30/FineTuningCLI/README.md

 5. Run `pip install python-dotenv`
 6. Create a file called .env, type `API_KEY=` and enter your OpenAI API Key next to `API_KEY=`. do not include quotations.

+Generate an API Key [here](https://platform.openai.com/api-keys).
+Ensure that you have loaded a balance into your associated account.
 What the .env file should look like:
 ```
 API_KEY=sk-aiwufhawiuhfaliuawlifhikhjkawfawefo